aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fonts/fontnamesubstitutionrule/_index.md

 ## FontNameSubstitutionRule class

 Font substitution rule for processing font name.
+To learn more, visit the [Working with Fonts](https://docs.aspose.com/words/net/working-with-fonts/) documentation article.

 According to this rule Aspose.Words tries to process the font name to get the substitution.
 Particularly